 Humboldt County Elections Office

-This county office "strives to ensure that all eligible residents are able to exercise their right to vote and to provide reliable information" about local elections, election rules, and election results.
+This county office strives to ensure that all eligible residents are able to exercise their right to vote.
+It provides information about local elections, election rules, and election results.
 You can also check to see if you are correctly registered here.

 League of Women Voters